MrSwitch/peer.js/README.md

 	window.location.hash = (window.location.hash || parseInt(Math.random()*1e4,10).toString(16));

 connect with video.
 Call the library Peer and invoke a new session.
 Append the video tag (defined by the id 'myvideo').
 Connect to the "room" we spoke about earlier.
-Then listen for new media steams from other people in the same chat room.
+Then listen for new media streams from other people in the same chat room.

 	var session = Peer.initSession().addMedia('myvideo').connect(window.location.hash).on('media', function(e){